evius/octodoodle-web/content/index/sections/artists-trust.md

 - Finding diamonds in the rough.
 - Hosting annual art competitions with a great prize.
 - Incubating, funding and mentoring up and coming artists.
-- Helping peoples passions and dreams to com alive.
+- Helping peoples passions and dreams to come alive.

 <br>
 To make this possible, we'll be taking 5% of all secondary sales of which 2.5% will be put into an Artist's Trust wallet.